Wanderzest

 Potato and Cheese Pierogi

-Potato and cheese pierogi are sauteed in butter and caramelized onions for a delicious and indulgent dish.
-Served as an appetizer, main course, side dish or dessert, pierogies are the ultimate form of comfort food.
+Potato and Cheese Pierogi are sauteed in butter and caramelized onions for a delicious and indulgent dish!
+Served as an appetizer, main course, or side dish, pierogies are the ultimate form of comfort food.

 I know the steps to make potato and cheese pierogi may look intimidating, but don't let that scare you.
 I promise they aren't hard to make, they just take a little bit of patience!
 The time and effort you put into making them will be sooo worth it.
 You'll never want to buy the frozen kind ever again.